-Where bidders do not want information shared with other bidders, as that might indicate a bidding strategy for example, they should be invited to withdraw their clarification question before any answer is given.
+Where bidders do not want information shared with other bidders, as that might for example indicate a bidding strategy, they should be invited to withdraw their clarification question before any answer is given.
 If an answer is given it must be shared with all the other bidders.

-Post tender negotiations, between submission of bids and contract award, must be avoided and are only to be conducted in exceptional cases.
-An exception may be where a Negotiated or Competitive Dialogue procedure has been used.
+Post tender negotiations, between submission of bids and contract award, are not permitted.
+An exception is where a Negotiated or Competitive Dialogue procedure has been used.
 In such cases the rules relating to the negotiations must be clearly set out in the tender documents and those negotiation rules must provide for:

-(i) The requirements of relevant EU Directives, UK legislation and good practice guidance. (ii) Written approval of the Head of Democracy & Governance or the Managing Director. (iii) The documentation sent out to prospective bidders stating that negotiation may take place and the basis upon which such negotiation would be held
+- (i) The requirements of relevant UK legislation, these Rules and good practice guidance. - (ii) Written approval of the Head of Democracy & Governance or the Managing Director. - (iii) The documentation sent out to prospective bidders stating that negotiation may take place and the basis upon which such negotiation would be held